 HOW CAN YOU INCREASE YOUR WEBSITE SPEED?

 There are some-what 50 factors which can affect to speed up a WordPress site.
 Listing few of many which affect the most.

 Improve Server Response Time

-Server time is affected by the traffic received, the DNS lookups of each pages, the hosting company you are associated with.
+Server time is affected by the traffic received, the DNS lookups of each page, the hosting company you are associated with.
 If you are dealing with a very slow server time then best is to change your hosting to a good hosting solution which will make your routing faster.

-Ideal server response time should be under 200 ms. To improve the server response time accelerate your time to first byte.
+Ideal server response time should be under 200 ms. To improve the server response time accelerate your time to the first byte.